-Oakbrook further acknowledges that we are aware of and assisted JT Klein Company with the application's selections to Dane County's Fair Tenant Selection Criteria and have attached the Tenant Selection Plan for the property.
+Oakbrook further acknowledges that we are aware of and assisted JT Klein Company with the application's selections to Dane County's Fair Tenant Selection Criteria.
 We also are aware of your commitment to Dane County's Tenancy Addendum as part of their funding application.
 We have reviewed specifics of the addendum and will include these requirements as part of the lease documents and house rules.